po1sigala/live/02-Lesson-Plans/Full-Time/11-Week/01-Day/01-Day-LessonPlan.md

 * To become comfortable communicating with an Express server from a React app.

 * To increase understanding and comfort using React Router.

+* To conceptualize final project idea with project group.

 ## Slides